OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 | `git_commit`          | The Git commit from which to source the project code.
 Required for Projects using version control in Octopus.                                        |
 | `server`              | The base URL hosting Octopus Deploy (i.e. `https://octopus.example.app`).
 It is strongly recommended that this value retrieved from a [GitHub secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions). |
 | `service_account_id`  | The id of the service account you wish to Login as.                                                                                                  |

+## Packaging Artifacts

+To package your artifacts for deployment, we recommend using our Octopus Actions to [Create a NuGet Package](https://github.com/marketplace/actions/create-nuget-package-for-octopus-deploy) or [Create a Zip Package](https://github.com/marketplace/actions/create-zip-package-for-octopus-deploy).

+Alternatively, you can use our Octopus Action to [Install the Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli) and package your artifacts using the [pack command](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack).

+Once your artifacts are packaged, simply push them to the Octopus Server built-in repository using our [Push Packages](https://github.com/marketplace/actions/push-package-to-octopus-deploy) Octopus Action.

+// TODO: WIP - Add an example here

 ## Runners